intel/neural-compressor/docs/introduction.md

    The tuning config and model-specific information are controlled by user config yaml file.
 As for the format of yaml file, please refer to [template.yaml](../examples/template.yaml)

-   Intel® Low Precision Optimization Tool supports two usages:
+   Intel® Low Precision Optimization Tool supports three usages:

+   a) Fully yaml configuration: User specifies all the info through yaml, including dataloaders used in calibration and evaluation
+      phases and quantization tuning settings.

+      For this usage, only model parameter is mandotory.

+   b) Partial yaml configuration: User specifies dataloaders used in calibration and evaluation phase by code.
+      The tool provides built-in dataloaders and evaluators, user just need provide a dataset implemented __iter__ or __getitem__ methods and invoke dataloader() with dataset as input parameter before calling tune().

-   a) User specifies fp32 "model", calibration dataset "q_dataloader", evaluation dataset "eval_dataloader" and accuracy metrics in tuning.metric field of the yaml config file.
+      After that, User specifies fp32 "model", calibration dataset "q_dataloader" and evaluation dataset "eval_dataloader".
+      The calibrated and quantized model is evaluated with "eval_dataloader" with evaluation metrics specified in the configuration file.
+The evaluation tells the tuner whether the quantized model meets the accuracy criteria.
+If not, the tuner starts a new calibration and tuning flow.

+      For this usage, model, q_dataloader and eval_dataloader parameters are mandotory.

+   c) Partial yaml configuration: User specifies dataloaders used in calibration phase by code.
-   b) User specifies fp32 "model", calibration dataset "q_dataloader" and a custom "eval_func" which encapsulates the evaluation dataset and accuracy metrics by itself.
+      This usage is quite similar with b), just user specifies a custom "eval_func" which encapsulates the evaluation dataset by itself.

-   The first usage is designed for seamless enablement of DL model tuning with Intel® Low Precision Optimization Tool, leveraging the pre-defined accuracy metrics supported by this tool.
-We expect this is the most common usage.
-Now it works well for most image classification models and we are improving the tool to support more.
+      The calibrated and quantized model is evaluated with "eval_func".
+The "eval_func" tells the tuner whether the quantized model meets the accuracy criteria.
+If not, the Tuner starts a new calibration and tuning flow.

+      For this usage, model, q_dataloader and eval_func parameters are mandotory

+   The first usage is designed for minimal code changes when integrating with Intel® Low Precision Optimization Tool.
+All calibration and evaluation process is constructed by ilit upon yaml configuration.

+   The second usage is designed for concise yaml configuration and constructing calibration and evaluation dataloaders by code. ilit provides built-in dataloaders and evaluators, user just need provide a dataset implemented __iter__ or __getitem__ methods to tuner.dataloader() function.

-   The second usage is designed for ease of tuning enablement for models with custom metric evaluation or metrics not supported by Intel® Low Precision Optimization Tool yet.
+   The third usage is designed for ease of tuning enablement for models with custom metric evaluation or metrics not supported by Intel® Low Precision Optimization Tool yet.
 Currently this usage model works for object detection and NLP networks.

 2. Framework Adaptation API